 The CMB places particular emphasis on doctoral training; it welcomes doctoral students for stays of varying durations.
 It regularly holds a research seminar in which work-in-progress is presented and discussed, as well as a seminar for PhD students.
 It moreover runs doctoral training programs and organizes workshops and summer schools.
 The CMB also ensures the smooth integration of its PhD students and researchers into Berlin’s various institutes and research centres.
 For example, the CMB's PhD students are offered the opportunity to offer a teaching program at Berlin's Humboldt Universität.
 PhD students affiliated to the CMB are supervised in the form of tutorials and are also incorporated into the implementation of its programs and other research activities.
 They can ultimately organize scientific events.

-Within the CMB, research and research training are organized in four distinct Research Poles, outlined hereafter.
+Within the CMB, research and research training are organized in five distinct Research Poles, outlined hereafter.